mcsee/Software-Design-Articles/Articles/Theory/Nude Models - Part I Setters/readme.md

 # Recommendations

-*   Do not use _setters_.
+*   Don't use _setters_.
 There are no good reasons for doing so.
 *   Having methods named **_setSomething_… ()** is a code smell.
 *   Have no public attributes.
 For practical purposes it is like having _setters_ and _getters_.
 *   Have no public static attributes.
 In addition to what is mentioned above, the classes should be stateless and this is a _code smell_ showing a class that is used as a global variable.